tlvince/scripts-python/README.txt

-Various multi-purpose Python scripts that are too small to warrant their own repository.
+Various multi-purpose scripts that are too small to warrant their own repository.
 See individual files for usage descriptions.

+This repository contains a branch per language.

+This is the Python branch.